EU Green Deal

 How will it impact Irish civil society organisations?

 Civil society organisations acting at member states’ level play a crucial role to mobilise and strengthen civic participation and contribution to the implementation of the European Green Deal.
-Civil society organisations also have the opportunity to apply for EU funding programmes and turn the EU climate objectives into reality under diverse calls for projects:
+Civil society organisations also have the opportunity to apply for EU funding and turn the EU climate objectives into reality through diverse calls for projects:

 Just Transition Mechanism